All the Way... A Decade of Song: Commercial performance

 All the Way...
-A Decade of Song debuted at number three on the US Billboard 200 with sales of 303,000 copies, the second-largest opener in Dion's career at that time, exceeded only by the 334,000 units that 1997's Let's Talk About Love spun in its first week.
-Thanks to Dion's CBS television special, she earned a second-week gain of 30% (394,000 copies) and the third number-one album of her career.
-The next week, All the Way...
-A Decade of Song stayed at number one, selling another 328,000 units.
-In the following week, it fell to number two with sales of 415,000 copies.
-In the fifth week, it topped the chart again, selling 537,000 units, becoming the first number one album of the 2000s.
+A Decade of Song topped the charts around the world and was certified multi-platinum in various countries.
+During the first two years of its release, the album had sold over seventeen million copies globally.
+To date, the album has sold over 22 million copies worldwide, becoming the fifteenth best-selling album by a woman in history.

 All the Way...
-A Decade of Song draw the biggest weekly sales in its sixth week when it sold 640,000 copies, falling to number two.
+A Decade of Song debuted at number three on the US Billboard 200 with sales of 303,000 copies, the second-largest opener in Dion's career behind Let's Talk About Love (1997) which sold 334,000 units in its first week.
+The album had a second-week gain of 30% (394,000 copies) and became the third number-one album of her career.
+In its fifth week, it topped the chart again, selling 537,000 units, becoming the first number one album of the 2000s.
+All the Way...
+A Decade of Song drew its biggest weekly sales in its sixth week when it sold 640,000 copies, falling to number two.
 On the Billboards list of best-selling records of 1999 in the US, All the Way...
 A Decade of Song was placed at number thirteen with sales of 2,900,000 units.
 As of November 2019, All the Way...
 A Decade of Song has sold 8,200,000 copies in the United States according to Nielsen SoundScan, with an additional 1,100,000 units sold at BMG Music Club.
-SoundScan does not count albums sold through clubs like the BMG Music Service, which were significantly popular in the 1990s.
-Despite selling over 9.3 million copies in the US, it was certified only seven-times Platinum by the RIAA.
+It was certified seven-times platinum by the RIAA.
 All the Way...
-A Decade of Song is also the fourth best-selling greatest hits album in the US in the Nielsen SoundScan era and the best-selling greatest hits album by a female artist.
-According to Billboard, it became the 26th best-selling album of the decade (2000–09) in the US.
+A Decade of Song is the fourth best-selling greatest hits album in the US in the Nielsen SoundScan era and the best-selling greatest hits album by a female artist.
+According to Billboard, it was the 26th best-selling album of the decade (2000–09) in the US.